infrafast/piwebpool/README.md

 CONFIGURATION

-Check and modify the configuration with your setup:
+Check and modify the configuration with your own setup:

     index.php                                       : locate loadWeather("46.203962, 6.133670",0); and change it with your own coordinate
     configuration                                   : change your db password, adjust GPIO mapping to your need if you wish